-Notre Dame offers an LL.M. degree that can be pursued either at the University of Notre Dame’s main campus in South Bend, Indiana, or at the Law School’s London Law Centre in the UK, or both.
-Students from European countries who wish to obtain an LL.M. degree from a U.S. law school while studying in England and focusing on international and comparative law are encouraged to learn more about the London program.
-International students who wish to earn their LL.M. on Notre Dame’s main campus, where students develop a study plan tailored to their own interest, visit the LL.M. at Notre Dame.
-Our LL.M.
+Notre Dame offers a general LL.M. degree that can be pursued either at the University of Notre Dame’s main campus in South Bend, Indiana, or at the Law School’s London Law Center in the UK, or both.
+Students who wish to obtain an LL.M. degree from a U.S. law school while studying in England and focusing on international and comparative law are encouraged to learn more about the London program, which has a limited and exciting offering of classes.
+Students who wish to earn their LL.M. on Notre Dame’s main campus, where students develop a study plan tailored to their own interest, should visit the General LL.M. at Notre Dame.
+Our General LL.M.
 View Book is also online and available.